BookingEasy/booking-easy-wp/readme.txt

 1. How to identify my Sagenda account in WordPress?
 Copy the token from your Sagenda account and paste it into your WordPress installation

 == Upgrade Notice ==
-= 1.0.5 =
+= 1.0.6 =
-* ADDED : Add language support for polish (thanks to mraf).
+* ADDED : Add language support for French.
-* IMPROVED : By default the booking frontend module will already pre-select the next week.
+* IMPROVED : Polish translation.
-* FIXED : Issue in highlighted dates in Sagenda booking module calendar.
-* FIXED : Correct a bug happening in case of recursive booking event in the same date range.
-* FIXED : Improved message displayed to user in case of error during the reservation.

 == Changelog ==

+= 1.0.6 =
+* ADDED : Add language support for French.
+* IMPROVED : Polish translation.

 = 1.0.5 =
 * ADDED : Add language support for polish (thanks to mraf).
 * IMPROVED : By default the booking frontend module will already pre-select the next week.
 * FIXED : Issue in highlighted dates in Sagenda booking module calendar.
 * FIXED : Correct a bug happening in case of recursive booking event in the same date range.
 * FIXED : Improved message displayed to user in case of error during the reservation.

 = 1.0.4 =
 * IMPROVED : Better way to call WebServices and give more input to the user in case of WebServices blocked by the hosting provider.